mikehess1/Portfolio/readme.txt

-this repository was created for projects to learn and practice coding in python, java, javascript, etc
+This repository was created for projects to learn and practice coding in Python, Java, Javascript, etc.

-feel free to provide feedback, thanks!!
+Feel free to provide feedback.
+Thanks!!

 -Mike
 mikehess.net